By Paul Taylor

-And perhaps that complexity partly explains why the exact mechanism for hair loss has remained a mystery for so long.
+And perhaps that's partly why the exact mechanism causing hair loss has been a mystery for so long.

-So, to help fully understand the hair loss process, quickly learn about the structure of hair and how it grows.
+To help understand the hair loss process, it makes sense then to learn about the structure of hair and how it grows.

-pouch (follicle) in your skin.
-So it’s also important to learn about
+pouch (follicle) in the skin, it’s important to learn about

-- Skin has two main parts - the epidermis and
+Skin has two main parts - the epidermis and dermis.

 The dermis is the thickest part of the skin and contains blood vessels